[SDK] Python client tries to cache discovery document at the same local path regardless of user

 |Story points||0.5||Remaining (hours)||0.00 hour|

 The Python SDK instructs httplib2 to cache the discovery document in

 ~/.cache/arvados/discovery.
 However, the google API client code also has its own cache logic, which caches the discovery document in

 This is a problem particularly on a multi-user system such as a shell node.
 The file gets created in a global location like /tmp, then only the original user can update the file.

 From looking at the google-api-python-client code, the destination is chosen as

 FILENAME = 'google-api-python-client-discovery-doc.cache'

-#6 Updated by Peter Amstutz 14 days ago
+#6 Updated by Peter Amstutz about 1 month ago

 I think we can use the